sagemath/sagewiki_to_gh-2022-10-10/sage-uw/sched.md

 == The UW Sage Seminar Schedule ==
 The seminar meets at 5pm in Communications B027.

+Date TBA:
+{{{

+TITLE: Groebner Basics

+SPEAKER: Josh Kantor

+ABSTRACT:

+Groebner bases are a fundamental tool which allow for efficient algorithmic computation in polynomial rings and modules over such rings.
+We we will start with the simple question of ideal membership, i.e., given an ideal $I \subset k[x_1,\ldots x_n]$, and $f \in k[x_1,\ldots, x_n]$, how does one check whether or not $f\in I$.
+We will show how Groebner basis solve this problem, and others.
+}}}

 Monday, October 29, 2007:

 {{{